 Prenatal tests are procedures performed during pregnancy to gather information about the baby’s health and well-being.

-The experienced doctors and staff at Dignity Health Southern California hospitals offer thorough prenatal testing in Long Beach, Northridge, Downtown LA, Glendale, and San Bernardino.
+The experienced doctors and staff at Dignity Health Southern California hospitals offer thorough prenatal testing in Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and San Bernardino.
 Find a Doctor to receive care at one of our comfortable, modern birthing centers at our hospitals.

 Our specialized team of doctors, nurses, and other medical professionals are dedicated to providing the highest quality care from the moment you are pregnant to the birth of your child.

 Prenatal tests give parents and doctors information about an unborn baby’s growth, development, and health.
 We use the information gathered from prenatal testing to manage the pregnancy and birth.

 Some of the most common reasons for prenatal testing are to: